Washington Township High School (New Jersey): Athletic accomplishments

 The boys' basketball team won the South Jersey Group II state sectional championship in 1969.

 The field hockey team won the South Jersey Group III state sectional championship in 1977.
-The 1977 team finished the season with a 14-1-4 record after winning the Group III title with a 1-0 overtime victory against Phillipsburg High School in the championship game.
+The 1977 team finished the season with a 14–1–4 record after winning the Group III title with a 1–0 overtime victory against Phillipsburg High School in the championship game.

 The softball team won the Group IV state championship in 1985 (vs. Westfield High School), 2002 (vs. West Milford High School), 2013 (vs. Watchung Hills Regional High School) and 2015 (vs. Bridgewater-Raritan High School).
-The 1985 team won the Group IV state title with a 1-0 victory against Westfield in the championship game.
-The team finished the 2015 season with a record of 31-1 after winning the Group IV title with a 1-0 one-hitter victory against Bridgewater-Raritan in the championship game.
+The 1985 team won the Group IV state title with a 1–0 victory against Westfield in the championship game.
+The team finished the 2015 season with a record of 31–1 after winning the Group IV title with a 1–0 one-hitter victory against Bridgewater-Raritan in the championship game.
 NJ.com / The Star-Ledger ranked Washington Township as their number-one softball team in the state in 2015.

 The football team won the South Jersey Group IV state sectional championships in 1987, 1992 and 1995.
-The 1995 team finished the season with a 10-1 record after winning the South Jersey Group IV sectional title with a 19-7 defeat of Shawnee High School in the championship game.
+The 1995 team finished the season with a 10–1 record after winning the South Jersey Group IV sectional title with a 19–7 defeat of Shawnee High School in the championship game.
+They won the Central Jersey Group V sectional championship in 2024, defeating Atlantic City 27-6.

 The boys' wrestling team won the South Jersey Group IV state sectional championship in 1998, 2000 and 2010.